adarsh2104/facebook_comments_analysis/README.md

 ### NOTE:
-Add your own Facebook login credentials in Djnago settings file for testing the project. :star2::star2::star2:
+Add your own Facebook login credentials in Django settings file for testing the project. :star2::star2::star2: